Sekqies/Sekqies/README.md

 ### Hi there 👋

-My name is Fernando Ellerbrock Theodoro, and I am a senior student at the Industrial Technological High School "Prof. Isaac Portal Roldán" - State University of São Paulo.
+My name is Fernando Ellerbrock Theodoro, and I am a freshman student at the University of São Paulo, and upcoming student at Carnegie Mellon University

 Aspiring computer engineer and fullstack developer.
 I love math and most things related to technology - if something interests me, I will learn it.